 - Mint: has anti-microbial properties and can ease digestive upset.

-For a full day’s worth of nutrients, be sure to accompany lots of whole fruits and vegetables with your daily dose of vitamin water.
+For a full day’s worth of nutrients, be sure to accompany lots of whole fruits and vegetables with your daily dose of homemade vitamin water.

-To serve, fill your glass halfway with ice (ice chips are nice, for crunching), and pour in the vitamin water, stopping 2″ from the top.
+To serve, fill your glass halfway with ice (ice chips are nice, for crunching), and pour in the fruit infused water, stopping 2″ from the top.
 Spoon out a few pieces of fruit — make sure it includes a cube of the season’s sweet, sweet watermelon — and add to the glass.
 If desired, top off with a splash of seltzer.

 Kick back — a hammock would awesome — and enjoy the sunshine.